StableSketcher: Enhancing Diffusion Model for Pixel-based Sketch Generation via Visual Question Answering Feedback: StableSketcher

-\paragraph{VAE Fine-tuning for Sketch Reconstruction} The Autoencoder KL \cite{kingma2013auto}, used as the frozen VAE in Stable Diffusion, has a loss function composed of two main components.
+The Autoencoder KL \cite{kingma2013auto}, used as the frozen VAE in Stable Diffusion, has a loss function composed of two main components.
 First, the reconstruction loss $\mathcal{L}_{\text{recon}}$ measures how well the input data $x$ has been reconstructed via mean squared error (MSE).
 This can be expressed as:

 Second, the Kullback–Leibler Divergence (KL) loss $\mathcal{L}_{\text{KL}}$ evaluates how close the distribution sampled from the latent space is to a normal distribution $\mathcal{N}(0,I)$.
 A weighting factor $\beta$ is often applied to balance the reconstruction and KL terms: